Travis Nicklaw

-Travis James Nicklaw (born December 21, 1993) is an American-born Guamanian international footballer.
+Travis James Nicklaw (born December 21, 1993) is an American-born Guamanian former footballer who played as a defender.

 Career

 Albion SC Pros

 As forward for the San Diego–based Albion PROS, was named Mitre National Player of the Week (April 2017) by the National Premier Soccer League in a vote of media members from across the nation.

 A San Diego native, Nicklaw scored a goal and added an assist, leading Albion to a 3–1 triumph over Corinthians USA on April 1 in a match at Mission Bay High School.

 Canterbury United FC

 On 7 September 2017, he joined Canterbury United FC in the ISPS Handa Premiership.

 Völsungur

 In April 2018, Travis joined Icelandic club Völsungur.

 Chattanooga Red Wolves

 Ahead of the 2020 USL League One season, Nicklaw signed with Chattanooga Red Wolves SC for the 2020 season.

 He returned to Chattanooga on 24 March 2023, signing a short-term deal with the club.